pratikmistri/hello-world/README.md

-# Solar Cell Power React App
+# Codex test with React App

 This project has been converted to a React application with client-side routing using **React Router**.
 To run the project locally: